jm1021/leuck_reunion/food.md

 ### Breakfast (8-9:30am)
 > Breakfast casseroles: Egg and Bacon (2), Egg and Sausage (2), and Blueberry/Cream Cheese French Toast (1)

-### Lunch (12 pm) (SHASTA LAKE DAY)
+### Lunch (12 pm)
-> Lunches will be an assortment of sandwich fixings, a variety of chips, pasta salad and watermelon.
-Be sure to fill your water bottle before we leave for the lake.
+> Lunches will be an assortment of sandwich fixings, a variety of chips, and fruit/veggies.
+Bring your water bottle to refill for the day's activities.
+>  ** Pack and Go (baggies and paper bags available).
+>  ** Eat in the main hall, outside or at your housing.
+Pick up your trash and leave no mess in dinning hall or grounds.

 ### Dinner (6-7pm)
 > Grill Day: Hamburgers, hot dogs, chicken thighs and a Ceasar salad.
 Dessert to be determined.